FD & RD Calculator

 This is where easymytools.tech stands out from basic calculators.
 Banks compound your interest at different intervals.
 Use the dropdown menu to select how often your interest is calculated:

-Hit the vibrant blue button.
-Instantly, your detailed maturity breakdown will appear, showing your total invested amount, your pure interest earned, and your final massive maturity payout!
+Hit the calculation button.
+Instantly, your detailed maturity breakdown and interactive chart will appear, showing your total invested amount, your pure interest earned, and your final massive maturity payout!

 The Mathematics Behind the Wealth: How Do Banks Calculate Interest?